 FIG 1.
 Anatomic definition of distal-versus-proximal balloon angioplasty.
 Frontal (A and C) and lateral (B and D) angiograms of the right internal carotid artery before cerebral vasospasm.
 Arterial segments treated using proximal balloon angioplasty are indicated in A and B (intra-arterial white line).
 They include the terminal internal carotid artery and the main segments of cerebral arteries up to the end of their first segment (single star for A1, double star for M1).
-Arterial segments treated using objective terminal internal carotid artery and the main segments of the cerebral arteries up to the end of their first segment (single star for A1, double star for M1).
-Arterial segments (single star for A1, double star for M1).
-Arterial segments up to the end of their second segments (single arrowhead for pericallosal segment, double arrowhead for the anterior M2 branch, and triple arrowhead for the posterior M2 branch).
+Arterial segments treated using distal balloon angioplasty are shown in C and D (intra-arterial white line).
+They include the terminal internal carotid artery and the main segments of the cerebral arteries up to the end of their first segment (single star for A1, double star for M1).
+Arterial segments treated using distal balloon angioplasty are shown in C and D (intra-arterial white line).
+They include the terminal internal carotid artery and the main segments of the cerebral arteries up to the end of their second segments (single arrowhead for pericallosal segment, double arrowhead for the anterior M2 branch, and triple arrowhead for the posterior M2 branch).